facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

 ### Task Design

-# {{{TODO: REVISE BELOW}}}

--   Design and test your task using the developer sandbox feature (used by default when calling a run.py), only launch --live after you've tested your flow entirely.
+-   Design and test your task using the developer sandbox feature (used by default when calling a run.py), only launch live mode (as detailed in the [crowdsourcing README](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing#running-tasks-live)) after you've tested your flow entirely.
--   Launch a few small pilot hits --live before your main data collection, and manually review every response to see how well the workers are understanding your task.
-Use this time to tweak your task instructions until you're satisfied with the results, as this will improve the quality of the received data.
+-   Launch a few small pilot HITs live before your main data collection, and manually review every response to see how well the workers are understanding your task.
+Use these test HITs to tweak your task instructions until you're satisfied with the results, as this will improve the quality of the received data.

 ### Other Tips

--   Check your MTurk-associated email frequently when running a task, and be responsive to the workers working on your tasks.
+-   Check your MTurk-associated email account frequently when running a task, and be responsive to the workers working on your tasks.
 This is important to keep a good reputation in the MTurk community.
 -   If you notice that certain workers are doing a really good job on